simoncozens/unicopedia-plus/README.md

 - Any Unihan character can be entered in the <kbd>Unihan</kbd> input field either as a character or a code point.
 Click on the <kbd>Lookup</kbd> button to display the list of Unihan tags.
 - In addition, the utility provides, for each Unihan character:
     - basic Unicode information: name, age, plane, block, script, script extensions, general category, decomposition, extended properties, equivalent unified ideograph;
-    - basic Unihan information: radical/strokes, definition, numeric value, variant characters, IICore set.
+    - basic Unihan information: radical/strokes, definition, numeric value, IICore set, variant characters.
 - Previously looked up Unihan characters are kept in a history stack; use the <kbd>Alt</kbd>+<kbd>↑</kbd> and <kbd>Alt</kbd>+<kbd>↓</kbd> keyboard shortcuts to navigate through them up and down inside the input field.
 - It is also possible to lookup a randomly selected Unihan character by clicking on the <kbd>Random</kbd> button; use the <kbd>Full Set</kbd> checkbox to perform the draw on the full set of 88,889 Unihan characters, or restrict it to the IICore set of 9,810 CJK unified ideographs in common usage.
 - The currently looked up Unihan character is displayed at a large scale, followed by its code point; click on <kbd>◀</kbd> or <kbd>▶</kbd> to step through several different CJK typefaces, among: `JP` (Japanese), `KR` (Korean), `SC` (Simplified Chinese), `TC` (Traditional Chinese), `HK` (Hong Kong Chinese).
 Double-click on the two-letter language tag to toggle between these five CJK typefaces and the system default typeface.
 - Use the <kbd>Categories</kbd> checkbox to toggle between: all Unihan tags ordered alphabetically, or grouped by categories.
+- Variant characters, whenever they exist, are listed under several classes in the basic Unihan information panel, excluding the looked up character itself:
+    - `Unified Variant`: decomposition of the looked up character.
+    - `Compatibility Variants`: characters whose decomposition is the looked up character.
+    - `Semantic Variants`: characters listed under the *kSemanticVariant* Unihan tag.
+    - `Specialized Variants`: characters listed under the *kSpecializedSemanticVariant* Unihan tag.
+    - `Shape Variants` characters listed under the *kZVariant* Unihan tag.
+    - `Simplified Variants`: characters listed under the *kSimplifiedVariant* Unihan tag.
+    - `Traditional Variants`: characters listed under the *kTraditionalVariant* Unihan tag.
+    - `Yasuoka Variants`: characters drawn from the "Variants table for Unicode" data file <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z">UniVariants.txt</a> provided by Prof. <a title="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/" href="http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/">Kōichi Yasuoka</a>.
 - Notes:
     - The top Radical/Strokes fields are displaying data obtained from the only informative IRG Source: *kRSUnicode*, while the bottom ones (in grayed-out style, if any) make use of the provisional sources: *kRSKangXi*, *kRSJapanese*, *kRSKanWa*, *kRSKorean* and *kRSAdobe_Japan1_6*.
     - IICore (*International Ideographs Core*) represents a set of 9,810 important Unihan characters in everyday use throughout East Asia; it has been developed by the IRG.
     - IRG stands for *Ideographic Rapporteur Group*, a committee advising the Unicode Consortium about Asian language characters.
-    - The Yasuoka Variants information is drawn from the "Variants table for Unicode" data file [UniVariants.txt](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/ftp/CJKtable/UniVariants.Z) provided by Prof. [Kōichi Yasuoka](http://kanji.zinbun.kyoto-u.ac.jp/~yasuoka/).

 <img src="screenshots/unihan-inspector.png" width="1080px" alt="Unihan Inspector screenshot">